Metro

 Share

-The funds are refundable if the traveler departs the U.S. within the authorized period and complies with all visa .
+The funds are refundable if the traveler departs the U.S. within the authorized period and complies with all visa conditions.
 However, if the traveler overstays their visa or violates its terms, the bond will be forfeited.

-Zambian Foreign Minister Mulambo Haimbe criticized the policy, highlighting the significant burden it imposes on citizens.
+Zambian Foreign Minister Mulambo Haimbe criticized the policy, highlighting the significant economic burden it imposes on citizens.
 With an average household income of approximately $150 per month, the bond amounts are seen as unaffordable for many Zambians.

-International relations analyst Anthony Mukwita also weighed in, that the funds required for the visa bonds could be better utilized to address infrastructure needs within Zambia, such as providing clean water through boreholes.
+International relations analyst Anthony Mukwita also weighed in, suggesting that the funds required for the visa bonds could be better utilized to address essential infrastructure needs within Zambia, such as providing clean water through boreholes.

 The policy is currently a pilot program, and its impact on international relations and bilateral exchanges remains to be seen.